Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years - ExBulletin

 Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years

-ANGELS (JTA) – When actor, painter and writer Nehemia Persoff, sometimes referred to as “the last survivor of Hollywood’s golden age,” was a three-year-old growing up in Jerusalem, he fell in love with his teacher from kindergarten.
+(JTAWhen actor, painter and writer Nehemia Persoff, sometimes dubbed the last survivor of Hollywood’s Golden Age, was a three-year-old growing up in Jerusalem, he fell in love with his kindergarten teacher.
 Desperate to get his attention, little Nehemiah got on her tricycle and led it in smaller and smaller circles until the tricycle and its rider fell.

-Almost a century later, the 102-year-old remembers: “Then I learned that I could make people believe my exaggerations and make people accept fiction as truth.
+Almost a century later, the 102-year-old recalls, I learned then that I could make people believe my exaggerations and get fiction accepted as truth.
 I guess I was born an actor.

-Now, with some 200 stage, film and television credits on his resume, including roles in screen classics Some Like It Hot, “Yentl,” The Wrong Man and An American Tail, Persoff is seated. in an armchair that supports his legs at home. in the Californian coastal community of Cambria, recalling the ups and downs of a busy life.
+Now, with some 200 stage, film and television credits on his resume, including roles in screen classics Some Like It Hot, Yentl, The Wrong Man, and An American Tail, Persoff sits in a armchair supporting his legs at his home in the Californian Coastal Community of Cambria, recalling the ups and downs of a busy life.

 A 96-year-old JTA journalist was listening to him via Zoom.
 Adding the ages of the interviewer and the respondent together gave a total of almost two centuries, corresponding to the longevity of some of their biblical ancestors.

 When Persoff was 10, his family left Israel and moved to New York City, nearly breaking the boy apart.
 He left behind the only friends he knew.
-Long “bombarded” by Zionism, he felt that his real mission in life was to help create a Jewish state.
+Long bombarded with Zionism, he felt that his real mission in life was to help create a Jewish state.

 Arriving in New York City in 1929, at the start of the Great Depression, Persoff and his parents soon discovered that, contrary to mythology, the streets of America were not paved with gold.